 Seat belts eliminate serious injuries and reduce the severity of a collision but they can only help if you wear them.
 Young drivers tend to ignore using a seatbelt in a hurry to drive and get on the road but it could make a difference between life and death.
 Most cars do have a seatbelt warning for this reason and if you tend to ignore that too then you are putting yourself and others in danger.

 If you are not comfortable with the mechanics of a car then you may feel less confident and make judgment errors while driving.
 So, if it is a new car, take your time to know its features and technology before your venture out on the roads at full speed.
-Teens do have a liking for high performance or sports cars and these have high accelerating power.
-Also, large cars that are too difficult to handle may cause youngsters to misjudge and make a costly driving mistake.
+Teens do have a liking for high-performance or sports cars and these have high accelerating power.
+Also, large cars that are too difficult to handle may cause youngsters to misjudge and make a costly driving mistakes.
 If you drive a car you don’t know how to operate then who is to be blamed for a collision?

 Driving While Tired

-Late night parties and staying awake during the night may make your feel tired and sleep deprived the next day.
+Late night parties and staying awake during the night may make your feel tired and sleep-deprived the next day.
 In such a condition when you just can’t stop yawning and get behind the wheel, you are inviting trouble for yourself.
 As a teenager, you do need more sleep as you are more active than others and without enough rest, you may feel drowsy.
 Even if you are unwell and take a medication that makes you dizzy, that is dangerous for driving.
-Teens tend to work more than a job at a time and also attend school and with a social circle, time is too demanding to take a good nap.
+Teens tend to work more than one job at a time and also attend school and with a social circle, time is too demanding to take a good nap.
 You may avoid an accident if you drive in a focused frame of mind with the concentration on your driving.